Columbine. Oklahoma City. September 11th. Virginia Tech. Aurora.

-As we went into my Dad’s house, and he quickly forgot about his question.
+As we went into my Dad’s house, he quickly forgot about his question.
 Maybe because that house is a sanctuary.
 Our house is his sanctuary.
-Our yard.
+The back yard.
 There is security of sorts in this world, but it’s usually contained within.

 When I was young, it seemed all we had to deal with was the terror of the Son of Sam, preying on his victims in one sweltering summer in New York City.
 Simpler times, right?

-I’d like to take my kids on a trip to “simpler times”, so they could catch a glimpse of a time without 24/7 media coverage of mass murders, of terrorism.
-Where they wouldn’t have to ask the question, “Why?”
+I’d like to take my kids on a trip to “simpler times”, so they could catch a glimpse of an era without 24/7 media coverage of mass murders, of terrorism.
+Where they wouldn’t have to ask the question, “why?”

-You should live your life by the windshield and not the rear view mirror, but who can blame us for looking to the past for comfort?
-Crap, I think that’s what I do here.
-I write about things that provide a dose of that comfort and stability.
-For myself.
-I can throwback for decades with writing subjects like my grandparents, music, baseball, and being an inspired teenager.
+You should live your life by the windshield and not the rear view mirror: but who can blame you or me for looking to the past for comfort?

 Kids, it’s difficult to explain these things to you.
-To say that you’re growing up in a much different place than your Mom and Dad grew up in…well, that’s a vast understatement.
-The only steps we can take are to raise you according to our ethics, and give you the room to grow into your own version of a wonderful person.
+To say that you’re growing up in a much different place than your Mom and Dad grew up in – well, that’s a vast understatement.
+The only steps we can take are to raise you according to our ethics, and give you the room to grow into your own version of a wonderful, caring, loving person.